femke77/pet-adoption-client/README.md

 ## Known Issues
 - Pet data usually won't match pet image.
 I used fakerjs to generate fake data, and the point of this project is the coding, not the fake data.
+- Again due to limits on time with fake data, I am not concerned with ages of kittens and puppies.

 ## How To Contribute